debbyuzuegbu/debbyuzuegbu/README.md

 ## 🤝 Let's Work Together

-I'm actively open to **remote full-time roles** and **freelance contracts** — especially in fintech, SaaS, and product companies where frontend quality and performance actually matter.
+I'm actively open to **remote full-time roles** and **freelance contracts** — web or mobile — especially in fintech, SaaS, and product companies where quality and performance actually matter.

 <div align="center">